Back to Documentation

 Frequency Usage

-The carrier and pulse signals are transmitted on two fixed, closely spaced frequencies.
+The carrier and pulse signals are transmitted on fixed, closely spaced frequencies.
 No frequency changes occur within a given signal type.

-• Pulse measurements use the published USB frequency, which is exactly 1 kHz below the CW carrier frequency
+• Pulse measurements use the published USB frequency, which is exactly 1 kHz below the competition CW carrier frequency

 This structure ensures repeatable measurements while keeping receiver operation simple and predictable.